How To Remove Oil Paint From Car Body

 5. Gradual Rubbing Alcohol Application:

 Rubbing alcohol is a potent ally in removing oil-based paint, but it’s essential to apply it gradually and gently.
 This approach allows the alcohol to dissolve the paint effectively without causing any harm to the car’s surface.
 Patience and a delicate touch are key to achieving optimal results.
-(See Also: Can You Wash a Car with Dish Detergent?
-Exploring the Dos and Don’ts)
+(See Also: How Often Should You Polish Your Car?
+Expert Tips for Maintaining a Gleaming Finish)

 6. Consider a Clay Bar: